Linalool, A Common Essential Oil Constituent

 Now, in a study just released in the Journal of Chemico-biological Interactions, researchers at the American University of Beirut focused on a specific natural constituent of many common essential oils: Linalool.
 Linalool is the 'sweetness' of many oils; Lavender is perhaps the most popular linalool-containing oil, though it is found in many, many species of plants.
 One of the chemotypes of Thyme essential oil is called c.t. (for 'chemotype) linalool, meaning this particular variety of thyme has a high percentage of the linalool molecule.

-Linalool Appears to Kill Cancer Cells at a Very Low Concentration
+Linalool Appears to Kill Cells at a Very Low Concentration

-In this study, linalool derived from steam distilled Coriander essential oil was found to decrease the viability of the HepG2 cell line, cells of liver cancer used throughout the world for cancer research.
+In this study, linalool derived from steam distilled Coriander essential oil was found to decrease the viability of the HepG2 cell line, cells of liver used throughout the world for research.
 Coriander was chosen as the spice is considered to have important medicinal qualities.
-Linalool inhibited these liver cancer cells from replicating.
-A concentration of 0.4 micromole inhibited 50% of the cells from replicating, a concentration of 2 micromol inhibited 100% of the cells from replicating, thereby destroying the cancer.
+Linalool inhibited these problematic liver cells from replicating.
+A concentration of 0.4 micromole inhibited 50% of the cells from replicating, a concentration of 2 micromol inhibited 100% of the cells from replicating, thereby destroying the cells.

 Now we don't claim to be high-tech researchers here, but we did take a bit of chemistry in college.
 It appears this is an exceptionally small amount of linalool -- 1 mole of Linalool is 154 grams.
 This appears to be .000308 grams of linalool per liter of solution the cell line was bathed in.